 Penelope wasn’t very popular when Christina Ricci’s fairytale movie released.
 But today, it’s a celeb favorite.
 Penelope means ‘weaver’.

-This grand moniker is tied with the daughter of Greek God Zeus.
+This lavish moniker is tied with the daughter of Greek God Zeus.
 A quirky nickname for Persephone would be Percy.

 This beautiful name, meaning ‘rock’, can be shortened either to Nelly or Petra.